 If you want the best value compared to a list of features, this Uniden is your ideal option.
 Rounding out our list of the best CB radios, the Bearcat has everything you could want in a system.
 The included microphone has noise-canceling properties so you send out a clear transmission.
 If you’re going to use a different mic, it’s easy to add on a wireless microphone that you desire.

-This CB has all 40 standard channels, adjustable backlights, seven available color options, NOAA stations, RF gain control, automatic noise limited, plus a noise blanker.
+This CB has all 40 standard channels, adjustable backlights, seven available color options, base station options, RF gain control, automatic noise limited, plus a noise blanker.
 This CB radio with an SWR meter is a step above many others on the market.

 You would be hard-pressed to find another unit with this many features at this price point.
 It even comes with a mounting bracket for use in a professional vehicle.